 Roads stretch for miles into the distance that are a pleasure to drive on because of lack of traffic.
 Scenery that changes from fields where cattle and sheep graze to the hills covered with oak trees, to mountains of the SIERRA DE GREDOS in north, with magnificent valleys that are so fertile and where cherries and almonds provide stunning displays of blossom in the spring.
 Water everywhere with an abundance of lakes, rivers and reservoirs.
 Stars in the nights that look as though you could reach up and touch them.

-To sum up, EXTREMADURA is a very quiet, peaceful, traditional part of Spain where life is lived at a slow place, pretty much in the same way that it has for hundreds of years.
+EXTREMADURA is a journey into the heart of old Spain, very quiet, peaceful, traditional part of Spain where life is lived at a slow place, pretty much in the same way that it has for hundreds of years.
 It is very beautiful, HISTORIC, uncrowded and likely to remain that way.